The Data Migration Process

 The following slides break down each process

 Time spent on planning early on in the project can be invaluable.
-Scoping is the planning stage and helps to spot potential problems down the road.
+Discovery and scoping in the planning stage helps to spot potential problems down the road.
 It includes, but is not limited to

 Mapping the data from the legacy system to the new system can present many challenges.

 Incorrectly formatted data

 SME’s (Subject Matter Experts) from the clients side will be essential in working through the legacy data sources for the relevant records and fields.